departmentfortransport/street-manager-docs/docs/_includes/api-documentation/v2/resource-guide.md

 {: .govuk-body}

 ### **Work API**
-{: .govuk-heading-m}
+{: .govuk-heading-m #work-api-resource-guide}

 #### Work records and permits
 {: .govuk-heading-s}

 It's important to clarify the technical relationship between a work and a permit.
 When creating a permit for the first time, this will in effect create a works record.
 A work can have multiple permits.
 You can create a work and a permit at the same time, or you can create a permit against an existing work depending on the work records current status.
-A work cannot exist without a permit.
 {: .govuk-body}

 There is also a concept of a work record's active permit, that is simply the most recently added permit on that works record.
 In essence, a work is a representation of all the permits, reinstatements, FPNs, inspections etc. that have been added to a particular location.